AntoineBohin/dl-attgan/README.md

-# AttGAN: Facial Attribute Editing by Only Changing What You Want
+# Final Project Deep Learning Course (ENS MVA / CentraleSupélec) - AttGAN: Facial Attribute Editing by Only Changing What You Want
-## Authors: Antoine Bohin and Logan Renaud /
+## Authors: Antoine Bohin and Logan Renaud
-Course: Deep Learning - ENS MVA / CentraleSupélec
-##

 This project by Antoine Bohin and Logan Renaud is an implementation of [AttGAN: Facial Attribute Editing by Only Changing What You Want](https://arxiv.org/abs/1711.10678), a deep learning model for facial attribute editing.

 ## Introduction